micalexander/dmux/README.md

 Dmux only needs the layout from the above output which is everything after the keyword layout in the second set of brakets.

+You can have multiple layouts to account for different screen sizes.
+To do this simply add them to the DMUX_LAYOUTS varaible delimiting them a single pipe character.

 ## Usage